Vehicle Bill of Sale Template, Free Download 2026

 Your state requires an odometer disclosure under the Odometer Disclosure Act (49 USC 32701) and you need a form that includes a compliant mileage statement signed by the seller at the time of transfer.

-A buyer or seller wants to document an as-is disclaimer to confirm the vehicle is being sold without any warranties, which is standard for private party sales that fall outside the FTC Used Car Rule applicable to dealers.
+A buyer or seller wants to document an as-is disclaimer to confirm the vehicle is being sold without any warranties, which is standard for private party auto bill of sale transactions that fall outside the FTC Used Car Rule applicable to dealers.
 You can also use our general bill of sale for non-vehicle personal property transactions.

 You are selling a vehicle in one of the six states that require a notarized bill of sale (Louisiana, Maryland, Montana, Nebraska, West Virginia, and Wyoming) and need a template that includes a notary acknowledgment block.